-Sabrina Toppa is a journalist and covering human rights, migration, climate change, and religion in Pakistan.
+Sabrina Toppa is a journalist covering human rights, migration, climate change, and religion in Pakistan.
+Her work has appeared in The Guardian, The Washington Post, NBC News, TIME Magazine, and VICE, among other outlets.
 She has conducted on-the-ground reports in Pakistan, Jordan, Myanmar, Indonesia, Malaysia, Vietnam, Nepal, the Philippines, Hong Kong, and Bangladesh.
-Her work has appeared in The Guardian, The Washington Post, NBC News, TIME Magazine, and VICE.

 Prior to reporting in Pakistan, she also worked in the offices of TIME Magazine’s Asia headquarters in Hong Kong, Mother Jones’ investigative newsroom in San Francisco, and newsrooms in Nepal and Bangladesh.
 In 2016, Sabrina was selected as a Panos South Asia Media Fellow in Migrant Labor, Thomson Reuters Uncovering Security Fellow, and United Nations Foundation Reporting Fellow.
 Sabrina is a member of the Frontline Freelance Register and was certified in Hostile Environment and First Aid Training under a program funded by the Pulitzer Center on Crisis Reporting, New York Times, and A Culture of Safety Alliance.

 Contact her for assignments across Pakistan:

 For more secure communication, Sabrina’s PGP fingerprint is below: